 To paraphrase Gary John Bishop, do the work!

 Time Management Conclusion

-Look, I get that time management not only sucks big time in general, which makes us all try our best to not think about it, but it’s a difficult task, to begin with.
+Look, I get that time management not only sucks big time in general, which makes us all try our best not to think about it, but it’s a difficult task to begin with.
 Even if you are great at time management, time management still sucks for you.
 For instance, I believe I am great at time management, and I f-ing hate it, okay?
 So, don’t leave this article thinking you’ll develop a new love for time management because you won’t.

 Instead, focus on your vision and your mission in life.
 Your life’s purpose will fuel the way you spend your time.
 No longer will you be swirling in an endless tornado of crap that you don’t even care about.
 Instead, you’ll stand steady on your feet and decide what you want, when you want it, how you want it, and live a purposeful, fulfilling life.

-If you want to go through a more thorough approach to this concept, I’ve released a free program called Self-Growth Journey (TM), which comes with a full downloadable practical workbook.
+If you want to go through a more thorough approach to this concept, I’ve released a free program called Self-Growth Journey (TM), which comes with a complete downloadable practical workbook.
 The section on action goes into detail about the process of how to split your time into manageable chunks, and it includes a full-year planner with annual, monthly, weekly, and daily sheets.

 From here on, it’s all up to you.
 Start creating your time today and live life on your terms!

 - Beat Work Overload.
 Be More Effective.
 Achieve More.